Interested in a drone sprayer?

 “Pollination by drone isn’t the only alternative to insect pollination, but it may just be the most efficient current solution.
 Alternatives include using large tractor-mounted liquid sprayers or leaf blowers driven on quad bikes.
 Both of these are problematic due to the lack of reach and, in the case of liquid sprayers, the time-sensitive nature of the pollen once it gets mixed with liquid.
 Dropcopter’s drones, meanwhile, can cover 40 acres per hour, and can double the pollination window by also flying at night.
 This is one advantage they even have over bees since bees don’t fly at nighttime, when flowers remain open.”

 It also appears that their Dropcopter can maybe increase yields.
 Dropcopter’s website says, “Dropcopter completed its patent pending prototype, and conducted the first ever UAS pollination of orchards crops, boosting crop set by 10%.”
+A study was completed and here are some pictures of the apples.

 B. Drones for Spraying Insecticides (Mosquito Control, etc.)